Battle of Aleppo (2012–2016): Aleppo victory celebrations

 Several days after the Syrian government's victory, Christmas was celebrated in Aleppo in public for the first time in years.

 Syrian Arab Army soldiers at the celebrations of the 2nd anniversary of the liberation of Aleppo, 2018.

-A series of victory celebrations were held in Aleppo following the government forces' victory, attended by government supporters, including Aleppo's Christian community which has increasingly sided with the government.
-Large-scale outdoor Christmas celebrations were held publicly for the first time in years, with a Christmas tree lighting ceremony in the Al-Aziziyah neighborhood.
+A series of victory celebrations were held in Aleppo following the government forces' victory, attended by government supporters, including Aleppo's Christian community which had increasingly sided with the government.
+Large-scale outdoor Christmas celebrations were held publicly for the first time in years, with a Christmas tree lighting ceremony in Al-Aziziyah neighborhood, attended by both Muslim and Christian government supporters.
 Participants waved Syrian and Russian flags and held portraits of Syrian President Bashar al-Assad, Russian President Vladimir Putin, and Hezbollah leader Hassan Nasrallah.
-A Mass was held in Saint Elias Cathedral by Aleppo's Christian community for the first time in four years.
-According to Syrian TV, the Christmas celebration, however, was disrupted with a bomb that exploded at the event.
+A mass was held in Saint Elias Cathedral by Aleppo's Christian community for the first time in four years.
+The Christmas celebration, however, was disrupted with a bomb that exploded at the event.
 The celebration, however, resumed several minutes after the bomb was detonated.

 A May 2017 New York Times Magazine report from "Aleppo after the Fall" described the public experience in formerly rebel controlled East Aleppo as "a chaotic wasteland full of feuding militias—some of them radical Islamists—who hoarded food and weapons while the people starved" and quoted local sources as "no one is 100 percent with the regime, but mostly these people are unified by their resistance to the opposition" and people having experienced "a rebellion that is corrupt, brutal and compromised by foreign sponsors".